-The maid with her sentinel-like stance is echoed in reverse by the Biblical scene's sole standing figure, identifiable as Moses' 'sister,' a female relative who was sent to follow the child."
+Art historian Lisa Vergara sees the female Biblical figures thematically aligned with those of Vermeer's picture.
+The "Pharaoh's daughter, known for her solicitousness, nobility, compassion and independence, serves in part to characterize modern Dutchwomen through analogy.
+The sentinel-like stance of the standing maid is echoed in reverse by the Biblical scene's sole standing figure, identifiable as Moses' 'sister,' a female relative who was sent to follow the child."
 Thus, the intended audience would have "evidently grasped a thematic connection since Moses' sister was to serve as a messenger, the anticipated role, too, of the writer's maid."

-Behind the writing mistress stands a maidservant dressed in a subdued gray outfit with a blue apron.
+Behind the seated mistress stands a maidservant dressed in a subdued gray outfit with a blue apron.
 A calm and columnar figure, her arms folded patiently on her chest, she gazes sidelong out the window waiting for her mistress to finish the letter so she may consign it to the receiver or to the postal system.
-In marked difference with the psychological state with her mistress, the maid's statuesque calm is conveyed by her folded arms, and her central position in the composition.
+In marked difference with the psychological state with her mistress, the maid's statuesque calm is conveyed by her folded arms and her central position in the composition.

-Vermeer's figure may have been derived from a work of a similar letter theme by fellow genre painter Gabriel Metsu.
+The maid may have been derived from a work of a similar letter theme by fellow genre painter Gabriel Metsu.
 Although in Metsu's version the maid turns her back to the viewer while she momentarily distracts herself as her mistress reads a letter, she wears a surprisingly similar outfit and fulfills essentially the same role.

 More than once Vermeer experimented with the possibilities of subverting the hierarchy of the figures' social positions within his compositions.
 In this case, the maid, who belongs to an inferior social class, stands at the exact center of the painting placed above her mistress.

 Although in emblematic and popular literature maids were frequently represented as a threat to the security of the home, Dutch genre painters sometimes represented the maid in a more neutral role, mindfully doing housework, caring for children or themselves supervised by the mistress of the house.
 In this case, the maid is treated neutrally even though Vermeer has given her an important role in the composition.
-Her gaze, whose emotional contents remains open for the observer to fill, amplifies the intensity of her mistress' writing.
+Her gaze, whose thoughts remain open for the observer to fill, amplifies the intensity of her mistress' writing.

 Letters were considered precious items in 17th-century Netherlands.
 They were sometimes enclosed in cloth or paper (the envelope we know it was not yet in use in the 17th century) but usually were simply folded, sealed with wax, and addressed, and sometimes secured with twine.
 In either case, the fact that the letter and postal instruments have been cast to the floor of the otherwise impeccable interior implies a state of some agitation that belies the calm atmosphere of the interior.